acl2017/acl2017.github.io/_pages/home.md

 **July 13, 2017**.
 The ACL program is now [available](/program).
 For the first time, it allows attendees to choose the sessions (and individual papers and posters) they want to attend and generate a PDF of their customized schedule!
 {: .notice--info}

 **July 13, 2017**.
-T We encourage you to bring your family to ACL!
+We encourage you to bring your family to ACL!
 This year, we are offering on-site professional childcare at the conference hotel through KiddieCorp.
 The subsidized cost is $10 USD per hour (or $5 USD per hour for students who are parents).
 You can [sign up in advance](https://form.jotform.com/KiddieCorp/ACLKids).
 Drop-ins are also welcome (space permitting).
 The [social event](/participants#social-event) for this year is a family-friendly evening at the Vancouver Aquarium Marine Science Center.
 {: .notice--info}

 **July 12, 2017**.
 Information for oral presentations and posters is now [posted](/participants#presenter-information).